markand/irccd/MIGRATING.md

   semantic versioning.
 - The command `rule-info` has been removed because it is mostly the same as `rule-list`.
+- The command `server-mode` signature has changed because it was mostly unusable before.

 Platform support
 ----------------